yejy53/EP-BEV/README.md

 # EP-BEV
-About The official implementation of the paper "Cross-view image geo-localization with001 001 Panorama-BEV Co-Retrieval Network“.
+About The official implementation of the paper "Cross-view image geo-localization with Panorama-BEV Co-Retrieval Network“.
 (ECCV 2024)

 # Data preparation